-Every August, the local Polish population descends on Rochester to enjoy the festival to Saint Stanislaus.
+Every August, the local Polish population descends on Rochester to enjoy the festival of Saint Stanislaus.
 It's a great activity for anyone with Polish heritage, but anyone will have a great time there.
-A glass or three of piwo while watching the polka dancers is a fun time for everyone, and you'll get to try Polish cuisine.
+A glass or three of beer while watching the polka dancers is a fun time for everyone, and you'll get to try Polish cuisine.
 Grab a few Polish dumplings and fill the pierogi-shaped hole in your life you didn't even realize you had.

 In the early days of June, Rochester holds a delightful event for participants and spectators.
 The city invites kids to put together vehicles in their backyards and clears a course for them to race.
 If you don't live too far and have your own kids, they might love to participate.
 If you're in Rochester at the right time, it's always fun to watch the kids compete for first place in their homemade hotrods.

 Visiting Cobbs Hill should be a priority in any season.
 In the summer, you need to climb the hill and enjoy the view.
 The lush greenery in the forefront and the city skyline behind the trees make for a great sight.
-Then, you can relax on the soft grass and spend the warm, summer night stargazing.
-During the winter, sledding down the Cobbs Hill snowdrifts is a joy no matter how old you are.
+Then, you can relax on the soft grass and spend the warm summer night stargazing.
+During the winter, sledding down the Cobbs Hill snowdrifts is a joy, no matter how old you are.